 In a group environment, introducing yourself with your name, role and pronoun makes it par for course.

-If you realise you’ve been misgendering someone repeatedly, the situation is more complicated, but empathy and openness is still the key.
+If you realize you’ve been misgendering someone repeatedly, the situation is more complicated, but empathy and openness is still the key.
 An apology similar to the above works best.

-Everyone makes mistakes — the most important step is acknowledging them, and ensuring those mistakes are not repeated.
-More than that, recognise that it’s not the responsibility of the transgender or gender-non-confirming person to address any upset you may feel for making the mistake in the first place.
+Everyone makes mistakes—the most important step is acknowledging them, and ensuring those mistakes are not repeated.
+More than that, recognize that it’s not the responsibility of the transgender or gender-non-confirming person to address any upset you may feel for making the mistake in the first place.

 That’s where an active listening platform like Peakon comes in.

-With Peakon, employees can provide direct, anonymous feedback on diversity, equity and inclusion initiatives, as well as more directly discussing microaggressions and pronoun usage.
+With Peakon, a Workday company employees can provide direct, confidential feedback on diversity, equity and inclusion initiatives, as well as more directly discussing microaggressions and pronoun usage.
 Those survey responses, in turn, have oversight from the leaders who can enact change.